 - Add vegetable and spice ingredients.

-- Cover the ingredients with filtered water, being careful not to overfill.
+- Cover the ingredients with water, being careful not to overfill.
 Add water only to the max fill line – it’s okay if the contents aren’t fully covered.

 - Let cool for about 30 minutes.